ColleSerre/SchoolArchives/English/Death of a salesman/main.md

 * Pride (like Medea)
 * Visions of America
 * Dreams, Hopes and plans
-* Illusions vs reality (that success is quantifiable, that they are happy and that success is pending, that Biff's resentment isn't linked to his
+* Illusions vs reality (the illusion that success is quantifiable, that they are happy (in the hallucinations) and that success is pending, that Biff's resentment isn't linked to his
 * Lies and deceit
-* Success
+* Success (failed as an employee, father, husband and as an American (failed the American Dream))
 * Respect and Reputation
 * Appearances
-* Pride
 * Abandonment
 * Freedom and confinement
 * Betrayal (Willy's affair, Willy being fired after years of loyalty, Willy's suicide)